wangsyTHU/wangsyTHU.github.io/_pages/about.md

 * Physics-embedded AI algorithm for identifying energy system parameters.

 ## News
-[12/14/2023] I was awarded the Tsinghua University Jiang Nanxiang Principal Scholarship, a prestigious honor granted to only 20 graduate students in Tsinghua Univeristy annually.
+[12/14/2023] I was awarded the *Tsinghua University Jiang Nanxiang Principal Scholarship*, a prestigious honor granted to only 20 graduate students in Tsinghua Univeristy annually.

-[10/12/2023] I was awarded the National Scholarship by the Ministry of Education of China, granted to 5 PhD students in the Department of Electrical Engineering in total.
+[10/12/2023] I was awarded the *National Scholarship* by the Ministry of Education of China, granted to 5 PhD students in the Department of Electrical Engineering in total.